University of New Mexico

 - Reporting of information loss is to be filed using the department's incident report/information loss form.

 UNM Speech-Language-Hearing Center (UNMSLHC) observations will be offered to currently enrolled SHS undergraduate students, non-degree, and graduate students.
-Observations will be offered each semester beginning the 4th week of clinic in the Fall and Spring, and the 3rd week of clinic in the Summer.
-All documentation will be received and tracked by the Administrative Assistant at the SHS Department front desk.
+All documentation will be received and tracked by the SHS Administrative Assistant at the front desk.

-2) Students will register to complete the “Health Insurance Portability and Accountability (HIPAA) Security Training” and the “Speech-Hearing Supervised Observation in Speech-Language Pathology or Audiology” orientation on-line through UNM Learning Central at https://learningcentral.health.unm.edu/learning/user/login.
+2) Once students have been granted access to Learning Central, they will be notified they can register to complete the “Health Insurance Portability and Accountability (HIPAA) Security Training” and the “Speech-Hearing Supervised Observation in Speech-Language Pathology or Audiology” orientation on-line through UNM Learning Central.

 3) Students are to complete HIPAA training through Learning Central and turn in certificate of completion.